 |20||You lose some ammunition or hit dice|

-When you fail by a narrow margin, you can choose to instead succeed at a cost.
-You get what you want, but something bad happens to you as a consequence.
+When you fail by a narrow margin, you may choose to succeed at a cost instead—you get what you want, but something bad happens to you as a consequence.

 This may require some negotiation with the GM—if you can't both agree on the cost, you can't succeed.
 Check the Offerings table below for some inspiration.